microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/pronounssettings.md

 Represents the _settings_ that manage the support of pronouns in an organization.
 By default, pronouns are **disabled**.
 If enabled, users can optionally add or update their pronouns.

-For more information on settings to manage pronouns support, see [Manage pronouns settings for an organization using the Microsoft Graph API](/graph/pronouns-configure-pronouns-availability).
+For more information about how to manage pronouns support, see [Manage pronouns settings for an organization using the Microsoft Graph API](/graph/pronouns-configure-pronouns-availability).

 Inherits from [entity](../resources/entity.md).